huggingface/blog/getting-started-habana.md

 --use_lazy_mode \
 --output_dir ./output/mrpc/
 ```
-Other popular models are also supported, and you can find the appropriate configuration files in the [Habana organization](https://huggingface.co/Habana).

 After 3 epochs, the job is complete and has achieved an excellent F1 score of 0.9181, which could certainly improve with more epochs.